sophdaly/gemini/README.md

 ## Overview

 ### FaceNet
-FaceNet is a facial recognition model.

-* **TODO:** Add detail
+FaceNet ([FaceNet](https://arxiv.org/pdf/1503.03832.pdf), 2015) is a CNN model from Google researchers that directly learns a mapping from face images to a compact Euclidean space where distances directly correspond to a measure of face similarity.

 ### LFW
-[Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/) is a standard dataset used for evaluating and benchmarking facial recognition algorithms.
+[Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/) (LFW) is the de-facto academic benchmarking dataset for face verification which contains more than 13,000 labelled facial images of 1680 people collected from the web.

 #### Fine-Grained LFW